-Carrying a baby in a baby wrap requires diligence on the part of the caregiver.
+Carrying a baby in a baby carrier requires diligence on the part of the caregiver.
 Please review the following important safety guidelines:

 2 Check on your baby often and ensure that baby is breathing at all times.
 Never allow the baby to be carried in such a way that his chin is curled against his chest.
 Newborns lack the muscle control to open their airways when placed in this position.
 The chin should be in a neutral or slightly higher position.

 3 Baby’s face should be visible at all times.
 Never cover your baby’s head and face with fabric.

 4 Always carry your baby in an upright vertical position.
 Do not use Happy Baby Wraps for a back carry position.
 You may use a back carry position in the Happy Baby Carrier once your baby can easily sit up unassisted.
 (We usually recommend waiting until around 9 months.)

 5 Never place your baby in a forward position in the wrap or our original linen carrier.

 6 Never place more than one baby in a carrier at a time.

 7 Baby carriers allow parents to be hands free to do other things, but use caution during movement.
 Using a baby carrier affects your center of balance and leaning, bending over, or tripping can cause the baby to fall.
 Keep a hand on your baby while moving and whenever possible bend from your knees.

 8 Do not use the baby carrier while engaging in activities that involve excessive movement such as running or jumping or other activities with similar bouncing and shaking motions.
 These motions can be damaging to a baby’s developing neck, spine and brain.